Aubrey Organics • White Camellia Conditioner • Conditioner

 |Would buy this product again.||58%|

 I purchased this conditioner because Aubrey Organics conditioners tend to work well on my hair, providing I pick the right formula.
 My hair is fine, oilier at the roots, and drier at the ends.
-Lately it's been feeling dry, so I wanted to buy one that did not contain protein, since most of my current conditioners contain protein, and I suspect protein overload.
+Lately it's been feeling dry, so I wanted to buy one that was a little richer than what I normally use.

 This conditioner is hard to find locally.
 Whole foods in my area no longer stocks it, but a privately owned health food store in my area carries it.
 You can't smell before buying, though, since the bottles are sealed.
 I had no idea what to expect, based on the mixed reviews.
 It does not smell like camellia, AO camellia bar soap (a soft, pretty floral), or AO white camellia & Jasmine shine leave in spray (a beachy Jasmine).
 I mistakenly thought it would smell similar to one of those.
 Sometimes you can look at AO' s ingredient list and guess what the product will smell like based on that.
 Camellia oil is high up in the list, as is geranium, rosemary and sage.